oneeve8/kobble-data/content/markdown.md

 ___
 List = * for a bullet point, or just use numbers
-Indented * for a hollow bullet point
+Indent and then use and asterisk * for a hollow bullet point

 Table | Header
 - - -